| Layer | Description | Example |

 Before we begin creating beautiful and meaningful graphics with R, please watch the two following introductory videos from Crash Course Statistics on data visualization that will introduce you to the usefulness of graphs and give an overview of different types of graphs.

-Creating graphs in R
+Creating Graphs in R

 Introduction to ggplot2